oresttokovenko/RetailFlow/README.md

 2. Run `make tf-init`
 3. Run `make infra-up-cloud` and wait until you see the 'All Ready' Message
 4. Run `make cloud-airbyte` and configure the PostgresDB source and the Snowflake destination (this cannot be done programmatically)
-5. Run `make cloud-metabse` and configure the Snowflake source (this cannot be done programmatically)
+5. Run `make cloud-metabase` and configure the Snowflake source (this cannot be done programmatically)
 6. Explore the remainder of the project by running `cloud-dbt`, `cloud-postgres`, , `cloud-dagster`, `cloud-snowflake` or `print-lambda` to interact with the ec2 instances (port-forwarding, information, etc.)
 7. Once you are finished, run `make infra-down-cloud`